 Note: Modeltranslation up to version 0.3 used a single project wide registration file which was defined through MODELTRANSLATION_TRANSLATION_REGISTRY = '<PROJECT_MODULE>.translation'.

-For backwards compatibility the module defined through this setting is automatically added to MODELTRANSLATION_TRANSLATION_FILES.
-A DeprecationWarning is issued in this case.
+In version 0.4 and 0.5, for backwards compatibiliy, the module defined through this setting was automatically added to MODELTRANSLATION_TRANSLATION_FILES.
+A DeprecationWarning was issued in this case.